cckuqui/CCSAO-Sentencing/README.md

 3. DISPOSITION – the results of the fact-finding process and outcome of the case
 4. SENTENCING – penalties imposed on cases found “guilty”

 For this project, the group proposed to focus on the analysis of ONE of the datasets (Sentencing), with a focus on specific topics related to sentencing outcomes.
 The project tried to take advantage of a dataset publicly available for free in both downloadable format (CSV) and through an API URL.
 There is a strong interest by the SAO in Cook County to encourage the public to analyze the data, but the SAO does not have the resources to do this analysis directly.

-This particular project has been coded with both Python and Javascript, with the majority of work being coded collaboratively over Zoom.
+This particular project has been coded with both Python and JavaScript, with the majority of work being coded collaboratively over Zoom.
 A similar project (coded in R) on narcotics vs. non-narcotics cases from the Dispositions dataset was analyzed by [Nick Jones](https://github.com/nrjones8?tab=repositories) for cases from 2011-2016, and can be found [here](https://github.com/nrjones8/cook-county-states-attorney).

 ## Source Data
 For this project, we wanted to specifically analyze the sentencing dataset from Cook County State’s Attorney’s Office (CCSAO).
 The sentencing data reported by CCSAO ([found here](https://datacatalog.cookcountyil.gov/Courts/Sentencing/tg8v-tm6u)) reflects the judgment imposed by the court on people that have been found guilty.
 Each row represents a charge that has been sentenced.
 A downloadable glossary of key terms within the dataset can also be [Sentencing dataset's page](https://datacatalog.cookcountyil.gov/Courts/Sentencing/tg8v-tm6u).

 The following diagram explains the relationship of each data set to the overall judicial process for such cases.
 The information from the sentencing dataset relates to the steps of the process highlighted in blue.

 ![Judicial Dataset Flowchart](images/CCSAO_Felony_Cases_Flowchart-1.png)

 # 2) Data Cleaning
 Given the sheer size of the dataset and the amount of information included, it was necessary to perform a large amount of data cleaning to tailor the data to the specific areas of analysis we wanted to explore.
 Many data-cleaning decisions were based on the fact that the project was originally targeted to an audience of data analysts and programmers without detailed knowledge of the State of Illinois judicial system, not to legal or law enforcement professionals.

-All data cleaning was performed in the `new.ipynb` as detailed below and saved in the 'ETL-backend' folder.
+All data cleaning was performed in the [`new.ipynb`](ETL-backend/new.ipynb) as detailed below and saved in the ['ETL-backend'](ETL-backend/) folder.

 The final database was saved in SQLite, with four tables (participants, courts, offenses, and sentences) feeding into a central results table, as shown in the Entity-Relationship Diagram (ERD) below:

 ![ERD](images/data_model.png)

 ## a) Selecting data features to keep
 After the initial discussion, we decided on several points of analysis we wanted to explore, such as comparisons of final sentence lengths to demographics and category of offense.
 Other suggestions for additional analysis included:

 * A demographic analysis of persons determined guilty of a felony charge (i.e. age, race, gender)
 * An analysis of the types of sentences imposed, possibly disaggregated by type of offense